Deltares/rtc-tools/CONTRIBUTING.md

 - **Suggesting features**: If you have any ideas or suggestions for new features or improvements, please share them on our [issue tracker](https://github.com/deltares/rtc-tools/issues).
 Please use the appropriate category and tag for your topic and explain your motivation and use case clearly.
 - **Submitting pull requests**: If you want to contribute code or documentation to RTC-Tools, please create a pull request.
-Before submitting, please follow the [Guidelines for creating merge requests](#guidelines-for-creating-merge-requests) below.
+Before submitting, please follow the [Guidelines for Creating Merge Requests](#guidelines-for-creating-merge-requests) below.
 - **Improving documentation**: If you find any errors, typos, or inconsistencies in the documentation, or if you want to add more examples, tutorials, or explanations, please feel free to edit the documentation files in the docs folder and submit a merge request.